- Applying for university accommodation

 A. If you wish to extend your Tenancy, we have Summer accommodation for students whose courses extend beyond their end date.
 Keep an eye on your emails, the University or Unite Students will send you some communication before the end of your third term with details.

-If you wish to stay in Unite Students accommodation as a returning student in 2020/21, applications open in November 2020.
+If you wish to stay in Unite Students accommodation as a returning student

-- Paying for university
+- Paying for University Accommodation

 Q. When are accommodation payments due?